Frequently Asked Questions

 How do I change my address for billing purposes?

 You can email your change of address information to Utilities@districtgov.org.
-Please make sure to identify your utility company name: Little Sumter Service Area, Village Center Service Area or North Sumter County Utility Dependent District AND your account number.
-Or you can submit the address change by completing the change of address section on the back of your payment stub and submitting it with your payment.
+Please make sure to identify your utility company name: Little Sumter Service Area, Village Center Service Area, North Sumter County Utility Dependent District, or Central Sumter Utility AND your account number.
+You can also submit the address change by completing the change of address section on the back of your payment stub and submitting it with your payment.

 If my service is cut off and I pay my bill, how soon will service be reconnected?

 Service is generally restored within 1 hour of receipt of payment.
 Please be advised that all taps should be in the off position.
 Service staff will not restore service if water taps in the on position are detected within or outside the home.
 You should also secure all animals.

 How do I determine if I have a leak?

 Make sure all the water is off in your home (no washing machine or dishwashers running).
 Go out to your water meter in the ground, remove the lid and see if the dial is moving.
 If the dial moves at all, and you are sure no water on your property is on, then there is a leak somewhere in your plumbing between where it starts at the meter and your home.